-Silicon’s ability to be both a conductor and an insulator, lies in its atomic structure; which gives rise to a crystal lattice, in which every atom is connected to four other silicon atoms, creating what’s known as a face-centered-diamond-cubic, which basically means that it creates a cube with a diamond structure in the middle:
+Silicon’s ability to be both a conductor and an insulator lies in its atomic structure.
+The structure gives rise to a crystal lattice in which every atom is connected to four other silicon atoms, creating what’s known as a face-centered-diamond-cubic, which basically means that it creates a cube with a diamond structure in the middle:

 In order to understand why silicon is such a great semiconductor, we have to first understand its atomic structure.